Bug #5999

 Any update on this?
 I would really like to be able to use ULA and GUA IPv6 addresses at the same time on my network, but this issue prevents me from doing so by making the GUA stop working whenever the router is rebooted.

-Updated by Doug Twitchell about 7 years ago
+Updated by Doug Twitchell over 7 years ago

 Fixing this would help with the problems discussed in this forum post: https://forum.pfsense.org/index.php?topic=126978.0

-Updated by Jupiter Vuorikoski over 5 years ago
+Updated by Jupiter Vuorikoski about 6 years ago

 Did not realize that there was an issue as old as this when i first made my own tickets.
 This affects every version of pfsense until the very latest.
 The fix would be as simple as to not treat Virtual IPs as candidate addresses for actual configuration daemon and instead wait for tracked addressing to come up before writing radvd and dhcpd config.